cjohansen/pharmacist/README.md

 #### `:pharmacist.result/retryable?`

 A boolean indicating whether or not this failure result is retryable.
-Can be set when producing the result, to override `:pharmacist.data-source/retryable?` set on the prescription.

-#### `:pharmacist.result/retries`

-The number of times this failure result will be retried.
-For successful results, this will always be `0`.

-#### `:pharmacist.result/retrying?`

-A boolean indicating whether Pharmacist is going to retry the failed source.

-#### `:pharmacist.result/prescriptions`

-A collection of additional prescriptions that can be loaded for this resouce.

 <a id="spa"></a>
 # Example: Page data for a single-page application